 In 2019 there are an increasing number of people who are looking to ensure they make sustainable and ethical choices.
 Here at Bulldog, we couldn’t agree more with this approach and feel passionately about making the best male skincare in the best possible way.

 We have strived to learn as much as possible about the end of life of our products by consulting recycling industry experts to ensure that the products we create can be widely recycled.
-We have visited a waste treatment facility to get some hands-on insight about how they operate.
+We have visited waste treatment facilities to get some hands-on insight into how they operate.
 This allowed us to speak to them directly about the challenges they face as a business as well as what we can do to help them to recycle our products more easily.

 Bulldog products all display a symbol known as the resin code identifier.
 That’s the little triangle made of arrows which, usually, contains a number.
 This symbol explains the packaging material i.e. type of plastic.